-We've moved from our previous headquarters at Barrington Tower, Scotia Square to a former power plant on Lower Water Street.
-The building has been transformed from a generating facility to a modern office building.
+In 2011, we moved from our previous headquarters at Barrington Tower, Scotia Square to one of our former power plants on Lower Water Street.
+The building was transformed from a generating facility to a modern office building.

 The building, known as 1H, is the winner of the Lieutenant Governor’s Award for Excellence in Engineering and first building in Atlantic